number5/remind/README.md

 ## Installation

-Remind can be installed with the usual:
+Assuming you have a normal C development environment installed, Remind can be installed with the usual:

 `./configure && make && make test && sudo make install`